diogok/osm-lib/README.md

 There are two ways to operate: Fully in RAM and swapping to disk.

 In RAM (default) is recommended for smaller datasets.
-How small depends on available RAM, but on with 1GB you can process about a XML of about xxGB or circa xxMB bz2.
+How small depends on available RAM, but with 1GB you can process a XML of about ??GB or circa ??MB bz2.

 For bigger data, or if you are in doubt, you can use the swapping to disk version.
 This will use a compact temporary LevelDB (deleted at the end) at your temporary folder to hold some temporary data.
 This will use about 1.5x of the bz2 size or 0.11x the raw xml size.